Our Curriculum

 • the assessment requirements (when and how practitioners must assess children’s achievements, and when and how they should discuss children’s progress with parents and/or carers).

-The seven areas of learning include: communication and language; physical development; personal, social and emotional development; literacy; mathematics; understanding of the world; expressive arts and design.
+The seven areas of learning include: communication and language; physical development; personal, social and emotional development; literacy; mathematics; understanding the world; expressive arts and design.

 Four guiding principles shape our practice.
 These are: